-Well, in the domestic realm, you’re most likely to witness cat chirping when your kitty is standing guard at the window, staring out at a pesky bunch of birds or critters.
-The curious noise that subsequently comes out of your cat could be described as a high-octane version of a goat’s bleat that often also has a few of those weird, rhythmic clicks mixed into it for good effect.
+You’re most likely to witness cat chirping when your kitty is standing guard at the window, staring out at a pesky bunch of birds or critters.
+The curious noise that comes out of your cat could be described as a high-octane version of a goat’s bleat.
+It often also has a few of those weird, rhythmic clicks mixed into it for good effect.
 As you’ve probably guessed at this point, cat chirping usually seems to occur as part of a feline’s esteemed hunting tactics.

 It’s been suggested that the origins of cat chirping come from kittenhood.
 One theory claims that cat chirping is a way for a mother to corral her clowder of kittens to follow her.
-Building on to this, it’s also said that cat chirping can be used in return by a kitten as an ear-catching way to get the mom cat’s attention, especially if she’s craving food or play.
+It’s also said that cat chirping can be used in return by a kitten as an ear-catching way to get the mom cat’s attention.

 Fittingly, cat chirping is a beguiling — and, let’s be honest, pretty darn hilarious — mix of excitement and frustration.
 So, think of it like the whines of the proverbial kid in a candy store trying to convince a parent to stump up for the sugary stuff.

-While cat chirping definitely has a similarity to the sounds that birds make when they’re gleefully trilling away, it isn’t meant to mimic the sound of a feline’s feathered foes.
+Cat chirping definitely has a similarity to the sounds that birds make when they’re gleefully trilling away.
+But it isn’t meant to mimic the sound of a feline’s feathered foes.
 How do we know this?
-Because cats will also happily chirp away at squirrels and other potential meals — along with sometimes bringing the chirping behavior into the homestead by airing it out during play sessions with cat toys around the house.
+Because cats will also happily chirp away at squirrels and other potential meals.
+Sometimes cats will bring the chirping behavior into the homestead.
+You may hear it during play sessions with cat toys.

 Digging deeper, it seems that an element of frustration is key to understanding why and when cat chirping occurs.
-Out in the wild, a cat would spot, stalk and hunt his prey — but indoor cats are obviously scuppered by glass windows.
-The longer the feline stares out at a bird she cannot put the moves on, the more the cat chirping seems to increase.
+Out in the wild, a cat would spot, stalk and hunt his prey.
+But indoor cats are obviously scuppered by glass windows.
+The longer the feline stares at a bird she cannot put the moves on, the more the cat chirping increase.